-Work scrutiny processes also involve opportunities for teachers to first, establish what they are doing well and then highlight the areas they may need support in and, therefore, offered the opportunities to develop further.
+Work scrutiny processes also involve opportunities for teachers first to establish what they are doing well and then highlight the areas they may need support in and, therefore, offer the opportunities to develop further.

-• Sharing of good practices
+Sharing of good practices

-At the English School, we believe that effective practices in marking and feedback within and across departments should be shared, to ensure that work scrutiny does have a positive impact on teacher development.
+At the English School, we believe that effective practices in marking and feedback within and across departments should be shared, to ensure that work scrutiny positively impacts teacher development.